Physician Assistant Studies

 The Physician Assistant program at Canisius is a seven-semester, master’s degree program consisting of two main phases: didactic (classroom) training and clinical training.
 In the didactic phase, you will spend the first 3 semesters on campus with access to some of the latest medical education technology.
 Students and faculty will also have access to extensive online resources, including a medical library with over 120 of the most widely used medical textbooks as well as popular medical journals.
 Lectures and seminars will be provided by program faculty as well as distinguished guests with extensive experience in their field.
 In addition to classroom instruction, you will have multiple opportunities to practice skills in patient interviews, physical exams, diagnostic testing, and procedures in a simulation lab.
 Students will also experience early clinical exposure opportunities in community hospitals and clinics to help prepare for the clinical setting.

 The second phase of training will consist of 4 semesters of clinical experience.
-During this phase, you will attend 8-week clinical rotations in both family medicine, and inpatient internal medicine, and 4-week clinical rotations in emergency medicine, general surgery, women’s health, pediatrics, outpatient internal medicine, and behavioral health.
-In addition, you will have the opportunity to choose from two elective rotations in areas such as orthopedics, critical care, neurology, cardiology, rheumatology and other subspecialties.
+During this phase, you will attend 8-week clinical rotations in both family medicine, and hospital medicine, and 4-week clinical rotations in emergency medicine, general surgery, women’s health, pediatrics, outpatient internal medicine, and behavioral health.
+In addition, you will have the opportunity to choose from two elective rotations in areas such as orthopedics, critical care, neurology, cardiology, rheumatology, and other subspecialties.
 Because of our strong working relationship with some of the largest medical organizations in Western New York, students will have access to outstanding clinical experiences in a variety of settings.
 Quality clinical experiences often lead to quality employment opportunities for PA students.
 Our goal is to retain at least 50% of our graduates practicing in the Western New York area.

 A total of 110 credits will be earned in this program, resulting in a Master of Science in Physician Assistant Studies (MS-PAS) degree upon completion.